We are committed to working with all families seeking an affordable, values-based, Catholic education.

 Please check back soon for the date for the 2019 Neumann Scholarship exam.

-Gifts for Gwyn offers two separate scholarships, one to a current CEC Student, and one to a Holy Family Regional Student headed to CEC for the Class of 2024.
-See details and both applications below.
+Gifts from Gwyn offers two separate scholarships, one to a current CEC student, and one to a Holy Family Regional student headed to CEC for the Class of 2024.

 Eligibility For Holy Family Students